WhiteNoiz-22/Irish-Weather-Application/README.md

 - **Dynamic Background Colours**: Background colours in the current build will change based on the current weather.
 - **Hourly Forecast**: Will display an hourly forecast for the next 24 hours within the entered location.
 Default location is Dublin.
 - **Interactive Weather Map**: The weather map will display hourly weather information for 8 locations across Ireland.
+- **Dynamic Background Colours**: Background colours in the current build will change based on the current weather.
+- **Hourly Forecast**: Will display an hourly forecast for the next 24 hours within the entered location.
+Default location is Dublin.
+- **Interactive Weather Map**: The weather map will display hourly weather information for 8 locations across Ireland.
+- **Weather Warning Pages**: Shows current weather warnings using Met Eireanns API.

 ---